-We and the selling shareholders are offering the shares of our common stock described in this prospectus through several underwriters for whom FIG Partners, LLC is acting as representative.
-We and the selling shareholders have entered into an underwriting agreement dated , with FIG Partners, LLC as representative of the underwriters.
-Subject to the terms and conditions of the underwriting agreement, each of the underwriters named below has severally agreed to purchase from us and the selling shareholders the number of shares of common stock listed next to its name in the following table:
+We are offering the shares of our common stock described in this prospectus through several underwriters for whom FIG Partners, LLC is acting as representative.
+We have entered into an underwriting agreement dated with FIG Partners, LLC as representative of the underwriters.
+Subject to the terms and conditions of the underwriting agreement, each of the underwriters named below has severally agreed to purchase the number of shares of common stock listed next to its name in the following table: